-Dynamic Hilbert Sorting.
-Suppose a comparison requires examining the first b bits of the Hilbert indices of two points in order to distinguish them.
-Since each bit costs O(1) to calculate, this incurs a cost of O(b) for the comparison.
-Fill et al [34] explored the average bitcost per comparison assuming a quick-sort algorithm is being used.
+Dynamic Hilbert Sorting Suppose a comparison requires examining the first b bits of the Hilbert indices of two points in order to distinguish them.
+Since each bit costs O(1) to calculate, this incurs a cost of O(b).
+Fill et al [12] explored the average bit-cost per comparison assuming quick-sort is being used.
 They derive an expected $O(\log N)$ bits per comparison, which implies a total bit complexity of $O(N \log^2 N)$.
-Thus, using a quick-sort based algorithm we can expect a total dynamic Hilbert index sorting run-time on the order of $O(N \log^2 N)$.
+Thus, using a quick-sort based algorithm we can expect a total dynamic Hilbert index sorting run-time of $O(N \log^2 N)$.
 Although this particular analysis is valid only for the quick-sort algorithm, it is thought this bound holds for the general problem of sorting2.

-Compact Hilbert Sorting.
-As a competing approach we consider sorting using compact Hilbert indices.
+Compact Hilbert Sorting As a competing approach we consider sorting using compact Hilbert indices.
 Since compact Hilbert indices are the same size as the data from which they are calculated, we first replace the data points with their associated compact Hilbert indices at a net cost of O(Nnm).
 We then sort these elements before converting back to the original data points.
 The net cost of this sort is $O(N(\log N + nm))$.

-As long as $nm < \log^2 N$, such an approach will be asymptotically faster than dynamic Hilbert sorting.
+As long as $nm < \log^2 N$, such an approach can be expected to be asymptotically faster than dynamic Hilbert sorting.

-Figure 5a shows the results of sorting the WEBLOG data-set using both dynamic Hilbert indices and compact Hilbert indices.
-As predicted, for this and all other data sets tested, the compact Hilbert sorting proved to be much more efficient.
+Figure 5a shows the results of sorting the WEBLOG dataset using both dynamic Hilbert indices and compact Hilbert indices.
+As predicted, compact Hilbert sorting proved to be much more efficient.
 As shown in Figure 5b, for as little as 100K data items a speedup of 2 was observed.
 By 1M data items that speedup had grown to a factor of 3.4.
-Speedup continued to increase beyond this point until it reached a factor of over 4.3 on the whole data set.
-Note that in distributed applications that order and partition data using Hilbert curves, such as [15, 16, 30], the benefits of using compact Hilbert curves would be even more pronounced.
-The use of compact Hilbert curves would result in the memory and time savings illustrated in Figure 5 as well as a corresponding reduction in the overall comunication volume and time.
+Speedup continued to increase beyond this point until reaching a factor of 4.3 on the whole data set.
+Note that in distributed applications that order and partition data using Hilbert curves, such as [10, 33, 34], the benefits of using compact Hilbert curves would be even more pronounced.
+The use of compact Hilbert curves would not only result in the memory and computation savings illustrated in Figure 5 but would also reduce the size of the data to be communicated and therefore increase the overall communication speed.